-Note: This page contains information about the side effects of epinephrine ophthalmic.
-Some of the dosage forms included on this document may not apply to the brand name Eppy / N.
+Note: This document contains side effect information about epinephrine ophthalmic.
+Some dosage forms listed on this page may not apply to the brand name Eppy/N.

 Chronic ophthalmic application of epinephrine to aphakic patients may cause maculopathy in up to 28% of patients (macular edema, vascular spasm, hemorrhages), which can result in distorted vision, central scotoma, and/or loss of visual acuity.
 This maculopathy can reverse within six months upon drug withdrawal.